 Alliances: Only one proposal may be submitted by an eligible (lead) institution.
 Alliances may hold only one active alliance award at a time.
 Institutions partnering in an alliance may not be a formal partner in more than one alliance at the same time.
+Formal partners are IHEs participating in an alliance that report enrollment and degree data and receive funding from the project.
 This eligibility applies to proposals for STEM Pathways Implementation-Only Alliances, Bridge to the Baccalaureate Alliances and Louis Stokes STEM Pathways and Research Alliances.

-Bridge to the Doctorate (BD) Activity: One proposal for BD support may be submitted annually by an eligible alliance institution.
-Beginning in FY2018, an institution may have only one active BD award.
-New proposals for additional cohorts may be submitted in the competition closest to the active BD award's expiration date.
+Bridge to the Doctorate (BD) Activity Projects: One proposal for BD support may be submitted by an eligible alliance institution.
+An institution may have only one active BD award.
+New proposals for additional cohorts may be submitted once the current award has expired.